OctopusDeploy/blog/blog/2019-09/why-use-nginx-unit/index.md

 This back-to-basics approach does mean that some use cases currently supported by NGINX are not possible in NGINX Unit, but with a [new release every few months](https://unit.nginx.org/CHANGES.txt), I would expect the functionality of NGINX Unit to grow.

- You will find that NGINX Unit doesn't natively support some more common deployment patterns like canary deployments.
-However, if the functionality provided by NGINX Unit meets your needs today, it would be the natural choice over deploying the traditional NGINX service.
+If the functionality provided by NGINX Unit meets your needs today, it would be the natural choice over deploying the traditional NGINX service.